 Block Storage is a scalable, high-speed, and fault tolerant storage service used to add additional storage to a Linode Compute Instance.

-Once a Block Storage Volume has been attached to a Linode, you’ll need to perform a few steps before you can start using it.
-These steps include creating a file system (if you’re configuring a new Volume) and mounting the Volume to your Linode’s system.
+Once a Block Storage Volume has been attached to a Compute Instance, you need to perform a few additional steps before you can start using it.
+These steps include creating a file system (if you’re configuring a new Volume) and mounting the Volume to your Compute Instance’s system.
 To make configuration easier, all the necessary commands can be viewed directly in the Cloud Manager.